 - Drew DeVault’s blog

-Simon is responsible for large swaths of Go's email ecosystem, serves as the release manager for Wayland upstream, and is a core contributor to wlroots.
-Simon also maintains many systems projects, such as the mrsh shell, and has made significant contributions to Linux, Mesa, Monado & OpenXR, and more.
+Simon is responsible for large swaths of Go’s email ecosystem, serves as the release manager for Wayland upstream, and is the present maintainer of wlroots and sway.
+Simon also maintains many systems projects, such as the mrsh shell and most Go email libraries, and has made significant contributions to Linux, Mesa, Monado & OpenXR, and more.

 - Systems programming, email software, free/libre graphics programming